 There’s no denying that videos and blogs are great tools to attract more customers to your business thanks to online portfolios, but they’re not the only option with great potential.
 Podcasts have become an increasingly popular medium to connect with new audiences as of late, and it only makes sense when you think about it.

 As primarily audio pieces, Podcasts allow people to consume content while carrying out their daily activities.
 They can listen to a podcast while walking the dog, at the gym, or while enjoying a doughnut after they go to the gym.

 What?
 It can’t be just us that does that!

 Anyways, podcasting can help you build deeper and more meaningful relationships with prospects who can start a friendly voice to go along with the brand.
 And let’s face it, most of us prefer learning more about the people we do business with!

-Even if you don’t want to commit to podcasting just yet, there are thousands of opportunities to be a guest on other podcasts related to your niche.
+Even if you don’t want to commit to podcasting just yet, there are thousands of opportunities to be a guest on other podcasts related to your niche, such as those focused on branding for small businesses.
 Together with the right podcasting audience, your expertise could definitely attract more business and increase your sales!